What is the role of the School Board?

 - Assistant principal

-- Central office administrator in charge of area [director of PPS for special education matters, Director of Curriculum for instructional matters, School Business Manager for food service, transportation, and/or facilities matters]
+- Central office administrator in charge of area [Assistant Superintendent for Curriculum, Instruction, and Pupil Personnel Services; School Business Manager for food service, transportation, and/or facilities matters]

 - Board of Education